gsi-upm/sematch/README.md

 Sematch is a simple restful semantic matching framework used for matching structured data, including database records, rdf intances.
 Sematch includes both Java and Python implementations.
 The Java part integrates the lucene indexing module in order to achieve the high performance.
-The python one is used for you to have a quick demo and test your data.
+The python parts allows you to quick test your data and have a simple demo easily.

 It is very easy to use sematch to implement your similarity-based searching or similarity-based recommendation modules.
 The data and queries are all structured attributes and values so you can use our